codophobia/codophobia.github.io/_posts/2019-03-12-cricket-library-for-python.md

 tags: ['cricbuzz','python','cricket','API']
 ---
 Pycricbuzz is a python library which can be used to get live scores, commentary and full scorecard for recent and live matches.
+In case you want to know how the library was developed, you can watch the below video.
+If you just want to use the library, then you can skip the video.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/BnhPCUDyPLY" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### Installing pycricbuzz